gabrielatomaz/play-first/README.md

 # Play FIRST

 ## Application
-A fun game to teach the basic of FLL programming blocks and FRC programming in Java using WPILib.
+A fun game to teach FLL and FRC programming basics.

 You can play at: https://gabrielatomaz.github.io/play-first/